psychemedia/finn-resources/src/includes/tir-na-nog-ossianic-metrical.md

 O. Full soon to Finn she did repair,
 In accents gentle graceful speaking,
-" Brave Fenian king," thus spoke the fair,
+"Brave Fenian king," thus spoke the fair,
-"Afar I've come thy heroes seeking. "
+"Afar I've come thy heroes seeking."

-F. " Lady, from us conceal not now,
+F. "Lady, from us conceal not now,
 (Of loveliest countenance and meekest,)
 Whence thou hast come and who art thou,
 And what it is thou lonely seekest."